bero158/pibooth-rfid/README.rst

 |PythonVersions|

-``pibooth-rfid`` is a plugin for the `pibooth` application.
+``pibooth-rfid`` is a plugin for `pibooth` application.

-It allows to read NFC tags in Choose screen
+It allows to read NFC tags in "Choose" screen

 Install
 -------